 Following are some examples of Inspection Protocols which may be triggered:

 All inspections are unannounced (with very minor and narrow exceptions set out in s.
-298 of Ontario Regulation 79/10 under the LTCHA) and the inspection schedule is randomized.
+298 of Ontario Regulation 79/10 under the LTCHA ) and the inspection schedule is randomized and prioritized based on risk.

 Whether further action is required is based on an assessment of the following factors: